ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 * Mathematician David Hilbert imagined a hotel with an infinite number of rooms.
 * The good news is that it is full with an infinite number of guests.
-* A visitor enters the hotel and ask for a room… but the hotel is full.
+* A visitor enters the hotel and asks for a room… but the hotel is full.
 * How can the hotel fit the visitor into the hotel?

 @[youtube](EXgZhkce1bE?end=132&rel=0)